valler/withastro-language-tools-issue-584-repro-repo/README.md

 2. Clone this repo.
 3. Install dependencies: `npm i`.
 4. Observe the error in VS Code.
+5. Run `npx astro check` to see it produces no errors or warnings.
-5. Run to see it builds without errors:
+6. Run to see it builds without errors:

 ```sh
 npx astro build && npx astro preview